TESS observations of the WASP-121 b phase curve: Acknowledgments

 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.

 TD acknowledges support from MIT's Kavli Institute as a Kavli postdoctoral fellow.
 MNG acknowledges support from MIT's Kavli Institute as a Torres postdoctoral fellow.
 Work by JNW was partly supported by the Heising-Simons Foundation.
+DC acknowledges support from the John Templeton Foundation.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.

+We thank the anonymous reviewer for the useful comments and suggestions during the revision of the manuscript.